Brand Embrace Embodies Findability

 - SEO compliant Meta and Title Tags help to boost the click-through rate of your natural search listings while supporting online branding initiatives

-- Improve marketing effectiveness of site, by developing meta and title tags that compel the user to click through to the site
+- Improve marketing effectiveness of the site, by developing meta and title tags that compel the user to click through to the site

 We’ve gone beyond thinking of the website as the be-all, end-all to our online presence.
-The entire digital presence for your website means sites in several languages, as well as numerous social sites, each of which have unique pages, feeds, communities, push notifications, and other behaviors that appeal to their audiences in different ways.
+The entire digital presence for your website means sites in several languages, as well as numerous social sites, each of which has unique pages, feeds, communities, push notifications, and other behaviors that appeal to their audiences in different ways.

 Our own materials can often rank better on one of the social sites than it does on a search engine, and the social sites themselves can rank ahead of our website in those search engines.